Workplace Demands and Emotional Expression Among Early Childhood Educators: A Computational Analysis of Professional Online Discourse: Method

 \subsection{Emotion Classification}

 Emotional expression was estimated using the \texttt{j-hartmann/emotion-english-}\\\texttt{distilroberta-base} model (Hartmann, 2022).
 For each post, the model returned probabilities for seven categories: sadness, disgust, anger, neutral, fear, surprise, and joy.
 Probability scores were retained rather than converted to hard labels so that emotional profiles could be averaged across groups without forcing each post into a single emotion.
+Because the model was trained on general English rather than ECE-specific discourse, results were interpreted as comparative indicators of affective language rather than as precise measures of speaker emotion.

 Emotion probabilities were aggregated in two ways.
 First, scores were averaged across the entire corpus to describe the overall emotional landscape.
 Second, scores were averaged within each JD-R category to compare affective patterns across task demands, core job demands, job resources, and structural career conditions.
 Because the study was descriptive, the emphasis was on comparative patterning rather than causal inference.